White River, Arkansas

 We recommend roller style, soft-sided duffel bags for nearly all our travels.
 Ideally you have a bag that adheres to airline size restrictions but it is still large enough to fit a couple of rod tubes, tackle, boots and other gear.
 If you have a particularly large bag, we advise you to communicate with your commercial carrier as well as the TSA regarding any baggage weight restrictions that might be applicable.

-A high quality, lightweight rain jacket is another essential piece of clothing while on the White River 12 months a year.
-Patagonia and Simms both make great lightweight jackets that will keep you dry during rainstorms or while running in the boat on a foggy day, and help block the wind.
+A high quality rain jacket is another essential piece of clothing while on the White River.
+During warmer months, we recommend a lightweight tropical rain jacket.
+During colder months, we recommend opting for a heavy-duty Gore-Tex rain jacket.
+Patagonia and Simms make great jackets that will keep you dry during rainstorms or while running in the boat on a foggy day, and help block the wind.

 When packing, keep in mind the social atmosphere at the White River Trout Club is extremely casual.
 Fishing clothing, t-shirts, sandals, etc. are always acceptable at the dinner table.
 Other than your fishing related clothing, a couple of t-shirts, and a pair of casual shorts or pants, we recommend only one set of street clothes for travel days.